Revilotom/emocial/README.md

 <!-- Write that H2 database is for local environment. -->
 <!-- Explain why you chose that age range. -->
 <!-- What will the users do?
 How would they use it? -->

+Check what kind of search I can do?